 Was that true?

-What investigations may the Trump Organization face into its use of illegal labor?
+What investigations may the Trump Organization face into its use of undocumented labor?

-Investigators for the New Jersey Attorney General and the FBI have gathered information from former workers at the Bedminster club, according to an attorney for some of the workers.
+In addition, investigators for the New Jersey attorney general and the FBI have gathered information from former workers at the Bedminster club, according to an attorney for some of the workers.
 But it is unclear whether those agencies are still looking into the club.

 Would a wall have stopped the undocumented workers from coming to the United States?